electron/electron/docs/api/net.md

 The `net` module is a client-side API for issuing HTTP(S) requests.
-It is similar to the  [HTTP](https://nodejs.org/api/http.html)  and [HTTPS](https://nodejs.org/api/https.html) modules of Node.js but it uses Chromium native networking library instead of the Node.js implementation offering therefore a much greater support regarding web proxies.
+It is similar to the  [HTTP](https://nodejs.org/api/http.html)  and [HTTPS](https://nodejs.org/api/https.html) modules of Node.js but uses Chromium native networking library instead of the Node.js implementation offering therefore a much greater support regarding web proxies.